npdeloss/meirlop/README.md

                      may exceed this during logistic regression.
   --scan             Set this flag to write motif scanning results table to
                      output directory.
+  --kmer max_k       Set maximum length of kmers to consider during
+                     regression.
+Frequency of kmers will be used as a covariate in logistic regression.

 ```